C191068/Ali-Khatami_Ether.Js3/README.md

 In most of the cases we will be working with asynchronous function because  when we deploy a contract <br>
 we have to wait until the contract is deployed <br>

+if we don't use asynchronous function it means we are not waiting until the contract is deployed <br>